The Risks of Municipal Bonds

 While default risk is low, municipal bonds are subject to interest rate risk, or the risk that rising rates will lead to falling prices.
 This is particularly true for investors in bond funds and exchange-traded funds (ETFs) that invest in munis.
 If Treasury yields go up (meaning that prices are falling) it is very likely that municipal bonds will follow suit.
 Investors will therefore see their principal value decline even if defaults remain low.

 As a result, it's essential to make sure that the investment you choose is suitable for your time horizon and objectives.
-When assessing a fund, it pays to look carefully to see how the manager performed in down markets, what kind of track record he or she has, and read the semiannual and annual reports to see the extent to which defaults affected the fund’s recent performance.
+When assessing a fund, it pays to look carefully to see how the manager performed in down markets, what kind of track record he or she has, and the quality of the securities in which the fund is invested.

 Municipal bonds also face the risk of adverse headlines, such as when a high-profile default makes headlines.
 A prime example of headline risk occured in late 2010, when analyst Meredith Whitney went on 60 Minutes and predicted that weakening economic conditions could lead to a “spate” of defaults among municipal issuers.
 “You could see 50 sizable defaults, 50 to 100 sizable defaults, more,” Whitney said.
 “This will amount to hundreds of billions of dollars’ worth of defaults.”
 This prediction frightened investors and drove the municipal market down nearly 6% in the weeks that followed.
 When the market finally bottomed two months later, the muni market had lost almost 10% of its value from the time of the interview.